 Do you have to pay for Gage Talent?
 There is never a cost for auditioning with Gage Talent or this open call.

-Gage Talent’s Sarah Merrell on her style segment discussing Fall Fashion Trends with Gage models
+Gage Models and Talent Agency model and actress Sarah Merrell on her style segment discussing Fall Fashion Trends with Gage models.

 Angela Owens Brand Video from the Children’s Runway Event at Knoxville Fashion Week 2017